Jenyus-Org/nestjs-auth-graphql-mikroorm-starter/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript boilerplate with PassportJS authentication, GraphQL and OpenAPI docs integrations.
+A fork of the [Nest](https://github.com/nestjs/nest) framework TypeScript boilerplate with PassportJS authentication, GraphQL and OpenAPI docs integrations using MikroORM.

 ## Setup

 - Uses code-first GraphQL
-- Uses TypeORM for entities and migrations
+- Uses MikroORM for entities and migrations
-- Properly configures `ormconfig.js` for runtime synchronization and migrations
 - Implements refresh token based auth flow
 - Uses PassportJS and JWT for authentication
 - Custom Prettier and ESLint config